 When is my product considered a radio product?

 Radio equipment is defined in Article 2.1(1) of the RED as an electrical or electronic product, which intentionally emits and/or receives radio waves for the purpose of radio communication and/or radio determination, or an electrical or electronic product which must be completed with an accessory, such as antenna, so as to intentionally emit and/or receive radio waves for the purpose of radio communication and/or radio determination.

 I need to test my product.
 How does the process work?

 Just contact us, our expert will have some specific questions for you.
 Then you just need to send the product to our test laboratory, Elektroniikkatie 17, 90590 Oulu.
 We will do the needed tests and send the product back to you.
 You will get the report to your email.

 I want to conduct test by myself.
 Do you sell test equipment?

 Generally speaking, Verkotan is not a hardware vendor but a service provider.
 Ask us about our obsolete testing gear for your R&D purposes.

 Can I be present when Verkotan is testing my product?

 Sure!
 You are welcome to our testing laboratory and our experts are glad to tell you about the testing process.
 Naturally, we take care of the security and confidentiality of our customer’s products.

 During the COVID-19 situation, we take all the needed actions to protect our staff and customers to the best of our abilities.

-I sent a request a for quotation.
-When can I expect an response?
+I sent a request for a quotation.
+When can I expect a response?

 Thank you for your request for a quote.
 We will get back to you within 3 business days.

 What are CE, FCC and ISED markings?

 CE marking is required for many manufactured products before they can be sold in the European Economic Area.
 With CE marking manufacturer can indicate that the product meets the necessary safety, health, and environmental protection requirements and can be sold within the European Economic Area.
 More about CE marking.